 Entrance Fee Cau Ferrat: 10 € (combined with Museu de Maricel)

-Before the building became a public museum, it housed the private workshop of Catalan artist Santiago Rusiñol.
-Today, in addition to his own works, the rooms also contain exhibits by other influential artists such as Picasso, Casas, and Pinchol.
+The building was originally the private workshop of Catalan artist Santiago Rusiñol.
+Today, in addition to his works, it also exhibits art by Picasso, Casas, and Pinchol.

-The entrance fee also includes access to the Museu de Maricel, which features other art exhibits, such as statues from the 10th century and realism.
+The ticket also includes access to the Museu de Maricel, which presents a wide range of artistic exhibits, such as statues from the 10th century and works of realism.

 Paseo Marítimo